This post continues from the previous post: Towards 2-Dimensional State-Space Models (1): Intro.

 Let a continuous sequence of images with increasingly blurred images be (), where the Gaussian kernel applied at -th timestep is

 Then the image can be viewed , where is the convolution operation.
-We can obtain the coefficients corresponding to the 2D basis functions by projecting an image onto the basis functions, where
+We can obtain the coefficients corresponding to the 2D basis functions by projecting an image onto the basis functions:

 We are interested in the dynamics of with respect to , so differentiating both sides with respect to gives: